-SQL are not the only injection flaws.
+SQL is not the only injection flaw.
 There are similar OS and LDAP attacks.
 These occur when untrusted data is sent through a command or query.
 The hostile data starts a chain reaction that opens the target for attacker commands and data access.

 Cross Website Scripting